Kingxukai/linux/Documentation/bpf/map_xskmap.rst

 .. note::
     An AF_XDP socket that is bound to a certain <netdev/queue_id> will *only* accept XDP frames from that <netdev/queue_id>.
-If an XDP program tries to redirect from a <netdev/queue_id> other than what the socket is bound to, the frame will not be received on the socket.
+If an XDP program tries to redirect from a <netdev/queue_id> other than what the woke socket is bound to, the woke frame will not be received on the woke socket.

 Typically an XSKMAP is created per netdev.
 This map contains an array of XSK File Descriptors (FDs).
 The number of array elements is typically set or adjusted using the ``max_entries`` map parameter.
-For AF_XDP ``max_entries`` is equal to the number of queues supported by the netdev.
+For AF_XDP ``max_entries`` is equal to the woke number of queues supported by the woke netdev.

 .. note::
-    Both the map key and map value size must be 4 bytes.
+    Both the woke map key and map value size must be 4 bytes.

 Usage
 =====